SkyCol/ODverse33/README.md

 It provides a **multi-domain evaluation** for YOLO models, ranging from **YOLOv5 to YOLOv11**.

-Our paper, **"ODVerse33: Is the New YOLO Version Always Better?
+The paper, **"ODVerse33: Is the New YOLO Version Always Better?
 A Multi-Domain Benchmark from YOLO v5 to v11"**, is now available on [*ArXiv*](http://arxiv.org/abs/2502.14314).

 A Timeline of YOLO series detectors from v1 to v11: